Alex-Nyaga/SoyBean-Rust-Africa-PAN/README.md

 Files
 ## PAN_SoyBean_Rust_New.csv

 The raw trial dataset as downloaded from the PAN (Pan-African Network) / Soybean Innovation Lab Figshare repository.
-This is the untouched source file — 42 columns, one row per plot/replicate.
+This is the untouched source file.

 ## PAN_SoyBean_Rust_Old.csv